bhavya-analytics-ai/operational-demand-forecasting/README.md

 ## ✅ Key Takeaways

-- Decision framing defines what good performance means
+- Decision framing determines what “good performance” means
 - Simple baselines can outperform ML for operational planning
-- Monitoring is as important as model selection
+- Monitoring is as important as model choice
-- Model complexity was rejected when it did not improve decisions
+- ML was evaluated and intentionally rejected when it did not improve decisions